-- 14 The TOE software comprises the following components: - The TORNADO 2MX2 ACCELERATOR Secure RSA/ECC library (optional) TORNADO 2MX2 ACCELERATOR is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
-The TORNADO 2MX2 ACCELERATOR Secure RSA/ECC library is a software library built on the TORNADO 2MX2 ACCELERATOR coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
+- 16 The TOE software comprises the following components: - Test ROM code that is used for testing the chip during production - The TORNADOTM2MX2 Secure RSA/ECC/SHA libraries (optional) TORNADOTM2MX2 is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.

+The TORNADOTM2MX2 Secure RSA/ECC/SHA libraries are software libraries built on the TORNADOTM2MX2 coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.